What is Django Admin and what is it used for?

 search_fields = ('text', 'id')

-Just below the search bar, there are navigation links to navigate through a hierarchy of dates:
+Right below the search bar, there are navigation links to navigate through a date hierarchy:

 class CommentAdmin(admin.ModelAdmin):